PARKING AND BUILDING ENTRY

 - Graduates will have formal photos taken after they cross the stage by GradImages; you will be emailed proofs a few days after Commencement which are available for you to purchase if you wish.

-- Each ceremony will last approximately 90 minutes.
+- Each undergraduate and master's ceremony will last approximately 90 minutes.
+Doctoral ceremonies are approximately 2 hours.
 Students are not allowed to leave early and for the consideration of others, we ask that guests stay the entire duration, as well.

-- Once the ceremony has concluded all graduates will be directed out of the Yuengling Center through Gate D near the Campus Recreation building—inform your family/friends of this to make for an easier reunification process.
+- Once the ceremony has concluded all graduates will be directed out of the Yuengling Center through the Corral the same way they entered the building—inform your family/friends of this to make for an easier reunification process.

 - Academic regalia is required to participate in Commencement.
 Formal military uniforms may be worn in lieu of academic regalia.

-- One printed program will be provided to every graduate and guests will be able to scan QR codes throughout the venue to locate an online version.
-Regardless of whether or not your name appears in a printed program, if you attend a ceremony your name will be announced.
+- Every graduate and guest will be able to access the online commencement brochure via QR codes throughout the venue.
+Regardless of whether or not your name appears in the online program, if you attend a ceremony your name will be announced.

 - Our ceremonies will be livestreamed from the university’s YouTube channel.
 Students must attend the ceremony in order for their name to be announced.